rightscale/policies/README.md

 ## Overview

 You can use Cloud Application Templates (CATs) in RightScale Self Service to automate policies.
-We have created sample policy CATs that you can use as a starting point.
 These are provided solely as samples under an Apache 2.0 open source license with no warranties.

 **Important: You should test these CATs to ensure they work for your needs.**